jat255/prezto/README.md

      complicated setups, it is recommended that you back up your original configs and replace them with the provided prezto runcoms.

-  4. Set Zsh as your default shell:
+  5. Set Zsh as your default shell:

-     ```console
+     ```sh
      chsh -s /bin/zsh
      ```

-  5. Open a new Zsh terminal window or tab.
+  6. Open a new Zsh terminal window or tab.

 ### Troubleshooting